Do you have a loan or mortgage to pay off? If you’re between the ages of 35 to 54, odds are you do.

 What Is Simple Interest?

-Simple interest is a fixed amount based on the principal, or original borrowed amount, of a loan or deposit.
-The interest amount remains the same throughout the duration of the repayment period.
+Simple interest is a fixed amount based on the principal, or original amount, of a loan or deposit.
+The interest amount remains the same throughout the entire repayment period.

 For example, if simple interest is charged at five percent on a $10,000 loan over a three-year period, the amount of interest paid will be $500 each year, for a total of $1,500.
 Common examples of real-life simple interest loans are car loans, which are easy to calculate.

 While simple interest lives up to its name, compound interest is more complex.

 “Compound interest accrues on the principal amount and the accumulated interest of previous periods; it includes interest on interest, in other words,” Steven Nickolas explains in an article for Investopedia.

 If the $10,000 loan described above involved compound interest rather than simple interest, the total interest paid after three years would be $1,576.25 instead.
 That’s because the interest owed each year is calculated based on the original loan plus the interest paid in the previous year.